 Mahesh Thakur

 Mahesh Thakur is an Indian actor, best known for Tamil cinema.
-Mahesh Thakur began their career in 2005.
+Mahesh Thakur began their career in 2005 and has been a prominent figure in the industry for over 21 years.
 With 30 credits to their name, Mahesh Thakur remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Mahesh Thakur's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones